-- the Tatra Mountains region (I), - flysch region (II).

-The Tatra Mountains region consists of three subregions (Ziemońska 1966, Siwek et al. 2015, Żelazny et al. 2015b):

-- crystalline subregion (Ia), - high mountain, karst, limestone, dolomite region (Ib), - dolomite, shale, middle mountain region (Ic).
+- the Tatra Mountains region (I), - flysch region (II). - The Tatra Mountains region consists of three subregions (Ziemońska 1966, Siwek et al. 2015, Żelazny et al. 2015b): - crystalline subregion (Ia), - high mountain, karst, limestone, dolomite region (Ib), - dolomite, shale, middle mountain region (Ic).

 Crystalline subregion (Ia) is characterized by shallow water circulation and high water retention across the valley bottom in moraine formations and glacial lakes.
 Due to its high elevation above sea level, the region receives the highest amounts of precipitation, mostly in the form of snow.
-High mountain, karst, limestone, dolomite region (Ib), with developed karst system allows for substantial water retention and migration of groundwater as well as the occurrence of large groundwater aquifers.
+High mountain, karst, limestone, dolomite region (Ib), with developed karst system allows for substantial water retention and migration of groundwater as well as the occurrence of large groundwater reservoirs.
 The significant discrepancy in size of the hydrogeological and topographical catchment is very common characteristic for vaucluse karst springs located in this region.
-Ponors, dry river channels, periodic and intermittent streams are typical here.
-The region at the lowest altitude, is the dolomite and shale region (Ic), which is characterized by shallow water circulation, a well-developed
+Ponors, dry river channels, periodic and intermittent streams are typical.
+The region at the lowest elevation, found on the northern slopes of the Tatra Mountains, is the dolomite and shale region (Ic), which is characterized by shallow water circulation, a well-developed river network, and a presence of numerous springs of low discharge.